tesla809/erc-20-tutorial/README.md

 `function name() public view returns (string)`

+This function:

+- is a optional getter method
+- Returns the name of the token - e.g. "MyToken".

+`symbol()` returns the token ticker, which is used by wallets and other applications to display the token.

 ##### symbol

 `function symbol() public view returns (string)`

+This function:

+- is a optional getter method
+- Returns the symbol of the token.
+E.g. “HIX”.

+`name()` returns the token ticker, which is used by wallets and other applications to display the token.

 ##### decimals

 `function decimals() public view returns (uint8)`

+This function:

+- is an optional getter method
+- Returns the granularity the token can be divided into via the number of decimals the token uses.

+Returns the token's granularity, i.e., how small it can be divided into, via the number of decimals the token uses.

+Recall that Solidity does not have `float` for decimals.
+So how could we deal with fractional portions of tokens like 0.5 SAMPLEToken?

+There is a simple solution: All math is done by using large numbers which represent smaller numbers.
+Most tokens use the same granularity as Ether, with the smallest denomination being 10\*\*-18 or 18 places after the decimal (0.000000000000000001).
+In Ethereum, the smallest denomination is called a wei.

+Note: In Solidity, the operator for exponents is \*\*.

+The breakdown of the logical:
+1 wei = 0.000000000000000001 ETH
+10 wei = 0.000000000000000010 ETH
+100 wei = 0.00000000000000100 ETH
+1000 wei = 0.00000000000001000 ETH
+...
+1000000000000000000 wei = 1.000000000000000000 = 1 ETH

+If we follow the same logic:
+1 = 0.000000000000000001 SAMPLEToken
+10 = 0.000000000000000010 SAMPLEToken
+100 = 0.00000000000000100 SAMPLEToken
+1000 = 0.00000000000001000 SAMPLEToken
+...
+1000000000000000000 = 1.000000000000000000 = 1 SAMPLEToken

+Logically, to represent 0.5 SAMPLEToken our number will be:
+0.5 SAMPLEToken = 500000000000000000

+OpenZeppelin's [ERC-20 implementation](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20-decimals--) makes this easy by providing a `decimal` variable to hold our decimal's granularity.
+This is used to help with the code's presentation to applications like wallets for end users to understand.
+The variable DOES NOT affect the integer arithmetic.

+We will cover this deeper in our implementation.

+EatTheBlocks' [ERC-20 video](https://youtu.be/o9Ux3xDrkIo?t=205) describes `decimals()` in depth.
+Additionally, OpenZeppelin's [ERC-20 overview](https://docs.openzeppelin.com/contracts/4.x/erc20#a-note-on-decimals) explains how this works.
+We will go indepth on how to apply this during our implementation phase.

 ## Setup